jumaallan/android-mpesa-api/README.md

 That is the basic set up needed to be able to use the library in your applications!

-Daraja requires minSdkVersion Level 16
+Daraja requires minSdkVersion Level 14 (Min Supported by Android Studio)

 ## Permissions
 If you are using this Library, this means your Application is using Internet, so don't forget the following permission also: